kivy/kivy/doc/sources/installation/installation-windows.rst

     python -m pip install -e kivy_path

-Now you can safely compile kivy in its current location with one of these commands::
+Now you can safely compile Kivy in its current location with one of these commands::

     make